BradleyChatha/jcli/README.md

 * Ansi parsing - Use helper ranges such as `asAnsiChars` and `asAnsiText` to fearlessly parse over text that may or may not contain ANSI encoded contents.

-* ArgBinder - A simple helper struct which allows the user to define functions that binds a string (the arg) into a value of any type, so long as that type has an `@ArgBinder` available. `ArgBinder` will automatically discover and choose which binders to use for any given type.
+* ArgBinder - A helper struct which allows the user to define functions that binds a string (the arg) into a value of any type, so long as that type has an `@ArgBinder` available. `ArgBinder` will automatically discover and choose which binders to use for any given type.
+Also allows for user-defined validation.

 * ArgPullParser - An InputRange that parses the `args` parameter passed to the main function. **Note** that this function expects the data to be provided in the same way as the main function's `args` parameter. e.g. ["env", "set", "--name=abc", "-v", "yada"] should be passed instead of ["env set --name=abc -v yada"].